Skip to main content

 Explanation of the code above.

-Line 12: Calling the ethers.js method ContractFactory.
-This will look for the "HelloWorld.sol" file, and return an instance that we can use ContractFactory methods on.
+• Line 10: Calling the ethers.js method ContractFactory.
+This will look for the HelloWorld.sol file, and return an instance that we can use ContractFactory methods on.

 Save the file and run the following to deploy the contract.

-On the successful deployment of the contract you will see an output containing the deployed contract’s address.
+On the successful deployment of the contract, you will see an output containing the deployed contract’s address and the return value of the speak function, value of saySomething.

-We can verify the deployment by copying and pasting the deployed contract’s address in Ropsten Etherscan’s search bar.
+We can verify the deployment by copying and pasting the deployed contract’s address in Sepolia Etherscan’s search bar.
 This will display information about the deployed contract.

 Conclusion